 Belt sanding machines

 Sanding machines can be single or multiple (2 or 3) belts of different grit sizes, mounted one after the other.
-It is very important with these machines that the belt is easily fitted and removed and that it is well tensioned for efficient sanding.
+It is very important with these machines that the belt is easy to install and remove and that it is well tensioned for efficient sanding.
 The device on which it is mounted rotates continuously and the object is sanded the moment it comes into contact with the belt.

 Joining and storing abrasive belts

 The joint must be as strong as the abrasive material, have the same thickness, and the resulting belt must be perfectly cylindrical.
-Two types of splices are most commonly used, type A and type B.
+Two types of splices are most commonly used, type A and type B splices.

 Type A junction is specific to the paper backing and is made by overlapping the ends without interrupting the continuity of the abrasive material (without removing it).
 The belt has the same thickness along its entire length and the sanding is done without the appearance of bands on the product.